Pivot Points

 Finding your Company’s Pivot Points

 Suppose you knew nothing about the inner workings of your business.
-Pretend you are an outside consultant, hired to reverse-engineer every aspect of the business—not what the people inside the business think it is like, think are its strengths and weaknesses, but what’s actually going on.
-You’ll be sussing out decisions that led to their strategy, even if they never consciously made those decisions or wrote down that strategy.
+Pretend you are an outside consultant, hired to reverse-engineer every aspect—not what the people inside the business think it is like, think are its strengths and weaknesses, but what’s actually going on.
+You’ll be sussing out the decisions that led to their strategy, even if they never consciously made those decisions or wrote down that strategy.
 You job is to write down “what is.”

 You’re allowed to observe behaviors and results, but not allowed to interrogate people to understand why they took those actions.
 Indeed, it’s important that you don’t interview people, because they will unwittingly rationalize, or even mount a defense.
 We’re discovering, not judging.